-Delayed Engine Shutdown - The delayed engine shutdown indicator will illuminate or the following text will be displayed, ENGINE COOLDOWN ACTIVE.
+Delayed Engine Shutdown - The delayed engine shutdown indicator will illuminate or the following text will be displayed.
+ENGINE COOLDOWN ACTIVE.
+AITS the following text will be displayed, ENGINE COULDOWN ACTIVE.

 Delayed engine shutdown will run whenever the exhaust temperature is above a threshold at engine shutdown.
 Delayed engine shutdown will run for a minimum of 76 seconds and will continue to run until the engine and system components are cooled.
 The default maximum run time is 7 minutes.